-Popular amongst soldiers, veterans, their family members and significant others, poppies are often tattooed as a tribute to war or soldiers lost to them, and freedom.
+Popular amongst veterans, their family members, and significant others, poppies are often tattooed as a tribute to combat or soldiers lost to them and freedom.

-However, they also were offerings for the dead in ancient times, so they may signify the loss of a loved one, too.
+However, they also were offerings for the past souls in ancient times, so they may signify the loss of a loved one, too.

 - Traditional Mandala Flower Tattoos